kaaproject/kaa/Customization-guide/How-to-contribute/Git-flow/index.md

 ### Tests

 All pull requests are automatically checked with Travis and Jenkins.
-If build fails any test, the pull request must not be merged.
+The build should pass all tests to get merged.

 ### Review